 According to Georgia Code § 51-1-2, ordinary negligence is defined as the absence of ordinary diligence, which is the “degree of care which is exercised by ordinarily prudent persons under the same or similar circumstances.”

 Every driver has a duty of care to others on the road.
 They must exercise ordinary diligence to prevent harm to other drivers and their passengers.
-This applies to truck drivers, as well.
+When establishing truck driver negligence, this applies as well.
 In fact, truck drivers have an even higher degree of responsibility on the road because they are acting under the supervision of an employer for commercial reasons.

 When someone is negligent in a truck accident (or any personal injury accident), they are legally liable for the damages.
 The victim in said accident has a right to seek compensation for their damages (Georgia Code § 51-1-6).